 Employing active WIDS/WIPS enables network administrators to create and enforce wireless security by monitoring, detecting, and mitigating potential risks.
 Both WIDS and WIPS will detect and automatically disconnect unauthorized devices.
 WIDS provides the ability to automatically monitor and detect the presence of any unauthorized, rogue access points, while WIPS deploys countermeasures to identified threats.
 Some common threats mitigated by WIPS are rogue access points, misconfigured access points, client misassociation, unauthorized association, man-in-the-middle attacks, ad-hoc networks, Media Access Control spoofing, honeypot/evil twin attacks, and denial-of-service attacks.

 The following list includes best practices to secure WIDS/WIPS sensor networks.
 Administrators should tailor these practices based on local considerations and applicable compliance requirements.
-For more in-depth guidance, see A Guide to Securing Networks for Wi-Fi (IEEE 802.11 Family).
+For more in-depth guidance, see Guidelines for Securing Wireless Local Area Networks.

 - Use a rogue detection process capability.
 This capability should detect Wi-Fi access via a rogue client or WAP, regardless of the authentication or encryption techniques used by the offending device (e.g., network address translation, encrypted, soft WAPs).